-The differences in national emissions of criteria air pollutants among the HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative would range from less than 1 percent to about 6 percent because of the interactions of the multiple factors described previously.
+The differences in national emissions of criteria air pollutants among the HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative would range from less than 1 percent to 13.5 percent because of the interactions of the multiple factors described previously.
 The smaller differences are not expected to lead to measurable changes in concentrations of criteria pollutants in the ambient air.
 The larger differences in emissions could lead to changes in ambient pollutant concentrations.

-Table 4.2.1-13 summarizes the criteria air pollutant analysis results by nonattainment area.
-36 For each pollutant, Table 4.2.1-13 lists the nonattainment areas in which the maximum increases and decreases in emissions would occur.
+Table 4.2.1-13 summarizes the criteria air pollutant analysis results by nonattainment area.36 For each pollutant, Table 4.2.1-13 lists the nonattainment areas in which the maximum increases and decreases in emissions would occur.
 Appendix D, Air Quality Nonattainment Area Results, lists the emissions changes for each nonattainment area.
 The increases and decreases would not be uniformly distributed to individual nonattainment areas.
 Appendix D indicates that for CO, NO_X, PM2.5, and SO2, the majority of nonattainment areas would experience decreases in emissions across all HDPUV FE standard action alternatives in 2035 and 2050, compared to the HDPUV No-Action Alternative.
+For NO_X and PM2.5, all nonattainment areas would experience decreases in emissions in 2035 for Alternatives HDPUV108, HDPUV10, and HDPUV14 in 2035, compared to the No-Action Alternative.
+For VOCs, across all alternatives, all nonattainment areas would experience decreases in emissions in 2035 and 2050, compared to the No-Action Alternative.
+For VOCs, across all alternatives, all nonattainment areas would experience decreases in emissions in 2035 and 2050, compared to the No-Action Alternative.
 For VOCs, across all alternatives, all nonattainment areas would experience decreases in emissions in 2035 and 2050, compared to the No-Action Alternative.

 Table 4.2.1-13.
-Maximum Changes in Criteria Pollutant Emissions (tons per year) from U.S. Heavy-Duty Pickup Trucks and Vans, Across All Nonattainment or Maintenance Areas, Alternatives, and Years, Direct and Indirect Impacts
+Maximum Changes in Criteria Pollutant Emissions (tons per year) from U.S. Heavy-Duty Pickup Trucks and Vans, Across All Nonattainment or Maintenance Areas, Alternatives, and Years, Direct and Indirect Impacts ^a

-Criteria Pollutant Maximum Increase/Decrease Emissions Change (tons per year) Year Alternative Nonattainment or Maintenance Area [NAAQS Standard(s)] Carbon monoxide Maximum increase 12 2050 HDPUV14 Archuleta County; Pagosa Springs, CO [PM10 (1987 24-hour)] (CO) Maximum decrease -549 2050 HDPUV14 New York-N. New Jersey-Long Island, NY-NJ-CT [PM2.5 (2006 24-hour)] Nitrogen oxides Maximum increase 38 2050 HDPUV14 Houston-Galveston-Brazoria, TX [Ozone (2008 and 2015 8-hour)] (NO x) Maximum decrease -16 2050 HDPUV14 New York-N. New Jersey-Long Island, NY-NJ-CT [PM2.5 (2006 24-hour)]
+Criteria Pollutant or Precursor Maximum Increase/ Decrease Emission Change (tons per year) Year Alternative Nonattainment or Maintenance Area (NAAQS Standard[s]) Carbon monoxide Maximum increase 8 2050 HDPUV14 Archuleta County; Pagosa Springs, CO [PM10 (1987 24-hour)] (CO) Maximum decrease -1,461 2050 HDPUV14 New York-N. New Jersey-Long Island, NY-NJ-CT [PM2.5 (2006 24-hour)] Nitrogen oxides (NOx) Maximum increase 4 2050 HDPUV14 Kern County (Eastern Kern), CA [Ozone (2008 and 2015 8-hour)] Maximum decrease -56 2050 HDPUV14 New York-N. New Jersey-Long Island, NY-NJ-CT [PM2.5 (2006 24-hour)] Particulate matter Maximum increase 1 2050 HDPUV14 Kern County (Eastern Kern), CA [Ozone (2008 and 2015 8-hour)] (PM2.5) Maximum decrease -10 2050 HDPUV14 New York-N. New Jersey-Long Island, NY-NJ-CT [PM2.5 (2006 24-hour); Ozone (2008 and 2015 8-hour)]